Coronavirus death toll climbs by 53 in state, including 15 in Palm Beach County

 The county's total number of confirmed cases range from newborn to 104.

-Through Monday, Lake Worth, which includes the city and county portion, is in first place in Palm Beach County with 1,505 cases, up from 1,478.
-West Palm Beach is in second with an increase of 25 to 1,490, followed by Boca Raton with 704, Delray Beach with 560, Boynton Beach with 720 and Belle Glade with 459.
-Port St. Lucie leads the Treasure Coast with 434, an increase of 21.
+West Palm Beach moved into first place among Palm Beach County cities with 1,542 cases, an increase of 52.
+Lake Worth, which includes the city and county portion, rose from 1,505 to 1,534, down to second.
+Boca Raton has 714, followed by Delray Beach with 564, Boynton Beach with 742 and Belle Glade with 467.
+Port St. Lucie leads the Treasure Coast with 442.

 Palm Beach County has 7,518 cases out of 95,313 total tested for 7.9 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.